w3f/polkadot-wiki/docs/learn/learn-guides-accounts-multisig.md

 ### Example using Multisig Accounts

 !!!info "Walk-through video tutorial"
-    See [this video tutorial](https://www.youtube.com/watch?v=T0vIuJcTJeQ) to learn how to transact with a multisig account using the Extrinsic Tab in the [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer).
+    See [this video tutorial](https://www.youtube.com/watch?v=T0vIuJcTJeQ) to learn how to transact with a multisig account using the Extrinsic Tab in the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/explorer).

 ![multisig diagram](../assets/multisig-diagram.png)